SnootCode/DBCXCardGame/README.md

 # DBCXCardGame
-The online version of the DBCX Card Game
+The online version of the DBCX Card Game.

+Manager creates deck of cards from supplied text file, which are used to play.
+Online capability will be explored after base game works on one computer.